Welcome to Rusi Wang’s homepage!

 I have been supervised by Professor Chi Xie at Transport and Energy Systems Laboratory (TESLA) [📍Location] since August 2024, with a primary research interest in network modeling and optimization.
 I have completed a pre-dissertation research on subsidy reallocation in containerized freight transportation networks.

 My Ph.D. dissertation focuses on travel demand management (TDM) in dynamic equilibrium traffic networks.
 A key contribution of my work is the development of an analytical dynamic traffic assignment (DTA) model that is computationally tractable for large-scale networks and accommodates multimodal transportation (e.g., solo driving, e-hailing, carpooling, public transit, and combined modes).
 Based on this equilibrium model, I analyze and solve a class of TDM strategy (e.g., congestion pricing, tradable mobility credit, and booking cum rationing) optimization problems with specific mathematical structures.
-A journal paper detailing this DTA model is being finalized for upcoming submission.

 For collaboration inquiries, please feel free to email me directly.